 - Connects us to Life as a Whole

-Mikao Usui, a Buddhist lay practitioner, martial artist and spiritual aspirant, developed a healing method called "Shin-shin Kaizen Usui Reiki Ryoho" in 1922 in Japan.
+Mikao Usui, a Buddhist lay practitioner, and spiritual aspirant developed a healing method called "Shin-shin Kaizen Usui Reiki Ryoho" in 1922 in Japan.
 This translates from Japanese as the "Usui Healing Method for Improvement of Body & Mind", also known as "Reiki".
-Reiki was traditionally developed as a spiritual system focusing on unifying mind and body to achieve a state of wholeness.
-It was primarily a daily self-practice with the understanding that as we heal ourselves, we can also support the healing of others.
-Although the practice is rooted in Shinto and Buddhism, it is founded on universal principles that are not attached to any faith, religion and/or beliefs.
-The system of Reiki changed substantially when it came to the West, where it became primarily a therapeutic hands-on energy healing technique, adapting to the Western cultures and norms.
+Reiki was traditionally developed as a healing system of spiritual practices focusing on unifying mind and body to achieve a state of wholeness.
+Self-practice is the foundation with the understanding that as we heal ourselves, we can also support the healing of others and the world.
+Although the practice is rooted in Shinto and Buddhism, it is founded on universal principles that are not attached to any faith, religion, and/or beliefs.
+The system of Reiki changed substantially when it came to the West, where it became primarily a therapeutic hands-on energy healing technique, adapting to Western cultures and norms.
 Today hundreds of different systems of Reiki are being practiced around the world.

 HOW DOES REIKI WORK?

 Reiki is a Japanese word made of two kanji "Rei" (spiritual or universal) and "Ki" (essence or life energy).
 Therefore, Reiki can be translated as "universal essence" or "spiritual energy".
+It is the power of the universe inherent in all livings things.
 Reiki is the essence of everything, a field of subtle vibrational waves that pulsate around and within all creations including human beings.
 It penetrates everyone and every living thing.
 It is the force that animates us and makes us alive.
+It is the force that unites us.
 Experiencing Reiki is to experience life and our Self at its fullest.
 As such, Reiki points to our True-Self, our Inner Bright Light.

 As of today, science does not yet know the mechanisms of action for Reiki treatment.
 However, there are theories about Reiki healing techniques.
 Reiki emanates naturally through the physical body.
-All living beings have Reiki, animals, plants, humans and much more.
-Learning Reiki makes us aware of the energy field that vibrates as a constant flow within us and around us reminding us of our true nature and capacity to heal ourselves from within.
-As a hands-on healing practice, the energy is stimulated by "laying of hands" on/above the body.
+All living beings have Reiki, animals, plants, humans, and much more.
+Learning Reiki makes us aware of the web of life that vibrates as a constant flow within us and around us reminding us of our true nature and capacity to heal ourselves from within.
+As a hands-on practice, the healing process is naturally stimulated by "laying of hands" on/above the body.
 Once the body senses the vibrational flow of the Ki energy through the hands, its innate mechanisms to heal itself engage.
-A deep clearing process is then activated that will enhance and restore a free flow of energy according to what is needed.
-By nature, the body is always trying to create a state of balance, and through this process, comes healing, wellness and a sense of unity and harmony within ourselves and our life.
+A deep cleaning process is then activated that will enhance and restore a free flow of energy according to what is needed.
+By nature, the body is always trying to create a state of balance, and through this process, comes healing, wellness, and a sense of unity and harmony within ourselves and our life.

 WHAT IS THE SYSTEM OF REIKI?